-Low serves as co-publisher of Mammoth Publications with her husband Thomas Pecore Weso.
+Low is co-publisher of Mammoth Publications with her husband Thomas Pecore Weso.
 Founded in 2003, the press specializes in Indigenous and regional writers.
 Low has written about authors and poets associated with or who came from Kansas, including Langston Hughes and William Stafford.
 She has also researched and written extensively on Native American ledger art and cultural practice.
-Some of Low's book-length publications have included Natural Anthologies (2011), Tulip Elegies: An Alchemy of Writing (1993) and Ghost Stories of the New West (2010), Touching the Sky: Essays (1994), Quilting (1984), Vanishing Point (1991), New and Selected Poems (1999), Thailand Journal: Poems (2003), Melange Block (2014), Jackalope (2016) and The Turtle's Beating Heart (2017).
+Some of Low's book-length publications have included Natural Anthologies (2011), Tulip Elegies: An Alchemy of Writing (1993), Ghost Stories of the New West (2010), Touching the Sky: Essays (1994), Quilting (1984), Vanishing Point (1991), New and Selected Poems (1999), Thailand Journal: Poems (2003), Melange Block (2014), Jackalope (2016), and The Turtle's Beating Heart (2017).

 In December 1994, Low married Thomas "Tom" Francis Pecore Weso.
 They had no children together, but Low gained a stepdaughter, PeMecewan "Pemmy" Wesosa Fleuker, whose mother is Janet Fleuker.
 PeMecewan has two children with Josh Meisel: Curtis Fleuker and Frances Pearl Meisel.